libtcod/libtcod/buildsys/scons/README.md

 scons build
 ```

-SCons can compile faster using multiple cores, use the`-j <threads>` flag.

 To build and install libtcod and all sample programs into the root libtcod
 folder, use the `develop_all` alias.
 The default mode is `MODE=DEBUG`, so
 you'll also need to change `MODE` if you want a release build: